Skip to main content

 Create Customer Groups

-Here’s how he creates the Loyalty Program customer group.
+Here’s how you create the Loyalty Program customer group.

 In Business Manager, the Create Customer Group window with a static customer group.